DOULA SERVICES ASSOCIATION OF BC

 About the DSA.

-The DSA is a non-profit association promoting Perinatal Doula support for families in British Columbia, Canada.
+The DSA is a not-for-profit association promoting perinatal doula support for families in British Columbia, Canada.

 Our Mission

-Our mission is to raise awareness about the role of Perinatal (fertility, birth, postpartum, loss) Doulas within BC, to provide a referral service to BC families, and to deliver continuing education to our members, health care professionals, and the public at large.
+Our mission is to raise awareness about the role of Perinatal Doulas (fertility, birth, postpartum, loss) within BC while providing a referral service to BC families and delivering continuing education to our members, healthcare professionals, and the public at large.

 Training and Standards

 All DSA doulas have completed an approved training course and are required to pursue ongoing education.
-The DSA also has a strict confidentiality policy, a standardized Code of Ethics, and Standards of Practice that are followed by all DSA doulas.
+The DSA also has a strict confidentiality policy, a standardized Code of Ethics, and Standards of Practice that all DSA members must follow.

 The Board of Directors